ajatix/mapviz/README.md

 ## Plan for India!
 A state-of-the-art visualization engine for Govt. of India data.
 ***
-Visualization by Ajay Vishwanathan ( https://github.com/ajatix)
+Visualization by Ajay Viswanathan (https://github.com/ajatix)

-Data-processing by Pranav Rao.
+Data-processing by Pranav Rao (https://github.com/pnpranavrao)
 ***

-You can see a working demo here : http://pnpranavrao.github.io/12thFiveYearPlan_Hackathon/
+You can see a working demo here : http://ajatix.github.io/mapviz/

 The data processing workflow (using Python-Pandas) can be found here :